terminatorul/asn1c-cmake-module/win_compat.md

 - TODO: Asn1c_Patch_ExtendGeneralizedTime.cmake (directory)
     * Add equivalents for the standard library date/time functions for working with year ranges above year 3000.
 Used for ASN.1 GeneralizedTime type.

 Note the resulting GeneralizedTime.c file (if you generate it) is still limited by the C run-time library functions from Visual C++ used for date/time maninpulations declared in `<time.h>` system header.
 Microsoft C run-time library limits the year number for date/times to a maximum value of 3000 for x64 system (and 2038 as expected for x86 systems).
-So if your encoded data uses larger values, the generated code of the modules library will return an encoding error (TODO: Complete the .cmake patch script for support for extended ranges of years).
+So if your encoded data uses larger values, the generated code of the modules library will return an encoding error (TODO: Complete the .cmake patch script for supporting extended range of years).